 The baby’s movements are stronger and more easily felt.
-The baby has grown to about 10 inches in length and weighs about 1/2 pound.
+The baby has grown to about 10 inches in length and weighs about a half-pound.
 Fine hair covers the body.
 The eyebrows, eyelashes and head hair develop.
 The fetus develops a regular schedule of sleeping, sucking and kicking.
 The fundus reaches the top of the navel.
 Your breasts may begin secreting colostrum.

 The baby’s skin appears red and wrinkled.
-The baby’s skeleton develops rapidly as bone-forming cells increase activity.
+The baby’s skeleton develops rapidly as bone-forming cells increase.
 Respiratory movement begins.
-At this point, the fetus weighs about one pound, 10 ounces.
+At this point, the fetus weighs about one pound, 10 ounces, or about 1.5 pounds.
 The fundus is above the navel.
 You may begin to have backaches and leg cramps, as well as changes in your skin and abdominal itching.

 The baby is now almost fully grown, and movements are strong enough to be visible from the outside.
 The baby’s skin is no longer quite as wrinkled, and the baby is usually in the head-down position.
-Weight is around four pounds, and length is approximately 16 1/2 inches.
-Fundus reaches the bottom of the breast bone, and the mother’s breasts are full and tender.
+Weight is around 4 pounds, and length is approximately 16.5 inches.
+The fundus reaches the bottom of the breast bone, and the mother’s breasts are full and tender.
 Urinary frequency may return.
 You may have swollen ankles and sleeping problems.

 You will also receive your pre-admission form for the hospital in which you desire to deliver at.
 We suggest that you tour the labor and delivery units during this time.

-36 weeks gestation, you get postpartum instructions.
+At 36 weeks gestation, you receive postpartum instructions.
 Your scheduled appointments change from every two weeks to every week.
 We discuss labor and delivery issues, including your hospital choice, your preference for anesthesia, and procedures for when you go into labor (when to call, etc.).